Mbuti people: Environment

 The Mbuti population live in the Ituri, a tropical rainforest covering about 63000 km2 of the north/northeast portion of the DRC.
 In this area, there is a high amount of rainfall annually, ranging from 50 to 70 in.
 The dry season is in January, and then May through August.
 The forest is a moist, humid region strewn with rivers and lakes.
 Several ecological problems exist which affect the Bambuti.
 Tropical disease is prevalent in the forests and can spread quickly, killing not only humans, but plants, and animals, the major source of food, as well.
 One disease, carried by tsetse flies, is sleeping sickness, which limits the use of large mammals.
 Too much rainfall, as well as droughts, can greatly diminish the food.

 Culture

 Settlement, architecture and organization

 The Bambuti live in villages that are categorized as bands.
 Each hut houses a family unit.
 At the start of the dry season, they leave the village to enter the forest and set up a series of camps.
 This way, the Bambuti are able to utilize more land area for maximum foraging.
 These villages are solitary and separated from other groups of people.
 Their houses are small, circular, and very temporary.

-House construction begins with the tracing of the outline of the house into the ground.
-The walls of the structures are strong sticks that are placed in the ground, and at the top of the sticks, a vine is tied around them to keep them together.
+House construction begins with the tracing of them together.
 Large leaves and grass are used in the construction of the hut roofs.